-We emphasize that while we provide data in an attempt to justify these additions to the model, in contrast to previous work, we eschew efforts to fit existing data to our model to parametrize and validate it.
+We emphasize that while we provide data in an attempt to justify these additions to the model, in contrast to previous work, we eschew efforts to fit existing data to our model to parameterize and validate it.
 At a high level, we feel that at this stage validation attempts based on data fitting are unwarranted.
 Indeed, the attempt is reminiscent of similar attempts in the area of power laws in computer networks, where after many initial works attempted to justify their model of power law growth by showing it fit the data, it has been widely argued that fitting data is an improper approach for validation, as many models with very different characteristics lead to power law behaviors [5, 6, 15].
-Given our understanding of the complexity of the Swoopo auction, we suggest that models at this stage can provide a high-level picture of what is going on, but it may be difficult to disentangle various effects through auction data alone.
-A survey of user behaviors, for example, could provide important information on the magnitude of the various possible information asymmetries we consider.
-Moreover, it may be that current models are as yet far from complete.
-We therefore suggest future alternatives and directions that we intend to pursue in the conclusion.